cosmoarunn/zmq-nodejs-guide/src/zmq/installing.md

 For 64-bit versions,

 node-gyp and windows requires Python 2.7 - 3.x does not work.
 Please install 2.7.

+For windows use powershell to run the script
 ### MacOS

 ## Typescript: Installing and setting up  environment